brisbanemakerspace/bms-wiki/bylaws/safety.md

 You can't work on projects when you're injured!
 But also, it's no fun for anyone.
 At Brisbane Makerspace, safety is extremely important.
 In an environment like ours, there are certain risks that a lot of people aren't normally exposed to.

 ## 1. Safety Incidents
-1. If a safety incident occurs, no matter how small, it must be reported via the member portal or email.
+1. If a safety incident or near-miss occurs, no matter how small, it must be reported via the member portal or email so that it can be acted upon.
 Try to capture as many details as possible.
 We'll keep a record of incidents so we can improve our documentation and procedures.

 ## 2. Safety Risks
 1. You must never do anything that poses an unreasonable safety risk.